-Consider your website when picking the name.
-You will want to put your website on all of your marketing materials.
-This is vitally important.
+Consider your business website when choosing your cleaning company name.
+Your website address will appear on all of your marketing materials.

 This is an advantage when using both your name/ initials and a descriptive word or two.
-Merrymaids is definitely not available, but Ted's Custom Clean more likely is.
+Merrymaids is definitely not available, but Martha's Custom Cleaning more likely is.

 In the age of social media you will need to consider your business name very carefully and take into account some not so obvious factors.
 Make sure it is not offensive.
 Use your location in the name if you can.
 Try to stand out with a name that has a nice cadence when you say it out loud.
 Do not make your business name too long.

 Make sure the name is not taken, not copy written (trademarked) in your area or worldwide.
 Do an Internet search at the USPTO (U.S. Patent and Trademark Office) at www.uspto.gov.